White Guard (Finland): The White Guards in the Civil War

 Neither the Red nor the White Guard were trained for combat.
 Structures had to be built in extreme haste by both parties.
 The White Army had a better foundation for this, as it received the Finnish Jaeger troops, some 1,900 men trained by Germany since 1915.
 These soldiers were able to act as instructors and officers, forming the officer and NCO corps of the new conscript army.
 In addition, the White side had 1,200 volunteers from Sweden (many of whom were officers), and a significant number of Finnish officers who had previously served in the imperial Russian Army but returned home after the revolution.

 Although in the beginning of the war the White Guard formed the bulk of the White army, the conscript units very soon matched the White Guard units in number.
 These troops, which were much better disciplined and trained than the volunteer Guards, proved to be crucial for the outcome of the war.
 The Red side never accomplished conscription, which was one of the reasons for its demise.

 After four months of bitter fighting, the Red Guards were defeated and the White Guards were recognized as one of the key agents in the victory, downplaying for political reasons the role of the German intervention units and the German-trained 2,000 Jaegers.
 The Civil War was portrayed as a liberation from Russian control after a 20-year-long Russification programme, with the Whites stressing the links of the Reds to the Russian Bolshevik regime.
 However the White victory was achieved with assistance from the Germans.
 German influence after the war was so strong that the independence of Finland was greatly in question until the end of World War I.

 White Guard soldiers after the Battle of Tornio.

 There were reparations in the aftermath of the Civil War.
-As the Reds had murdered some 1,100 people in their zone of control (the so-called Red terror), the Whites retaliated ruthlessly, executing some 7,370 people after the recapture of the Red areas (the so-called White terror).
-Approximately 4,000 Whites and 4,500 Reds were killed in action.
+As the Reds had murdered some 1,100 people in their zone of control (the so-called Red terror), the Whites retaliated ruthlessly, executing or otherwise extrajudicially killing, according to a government-commissioned, non-partisan statistical study from 2004, about 7,370 people after the recapture of the Red areas (the so-called White terror).
+Older, socialist-leaning studies put the number at 10,000.
+Approximately 3,400 Whites and 5,200 Reds were killed in action.
 The famine of 1918 claimed another 20,000 lives.
-Of those who perished, some 13,000 died in the prison camps.
+Of those who perished, some 12,000 died in the prison camps due to malnutrition-related epidemics.
 Because of their ruthlessness and eagerness to retaliate, the White Guards earned the title Lahtarikaarti (Butcher Guard) among the Reds.